dgelessus/NAGUS/docs/index.rst

 NAGUS --- not a good Uru server
 ===============================

+..
+Note: keep this in sync with README.md!

-This is NAGUS, an Uru Live server that is not very good.
+NAGUS is an experimental work-in-progress Uru Live/Myst Online server written in pure Python.
+It is (currently) not very good.
+See the :ref:`implementation status <implementation_status>` for details on what works and what doesn't yet.

+If you're looking for a proper MOULa server implementation that you can actually play on, check out OpenUru's `MOSS <https://wiki.openuru.org/index.php/MOSS>`__ and H'uru's `DIRTSAND <https://guildofwriters.org/wiki/DIRTSAND>`__.

 I started writing this while trying to understand how MOULa's networking works.
-`The code <https://github.com/dgelessus/NAGUS>`__ does nothing useful at this point, but the documentation below contains some assorted information about MOULa's internals, most of which isn't well-documented elsewhere
+`The code <https://github.com/dgelessus/NAGUS>`__ is still incomplete and not all that useful yet.
+The docs below contain some assorted information about MOULa's internals, most of which isn't well-documented elsewhere
 (though I'm hoping to change that soon-ish).